-We all hear about the benefits of having cavity wall insulation and the much lauded saving on costly fuel bills but did you know in some properties it can do more harm than good?
+We often hear about the benefits of having cavity wall insulation and the much lauded saving on costly fuel bills, but did you know that in some properties it can do more harm than good?

 Let’s first make it crystal clear though, this is not applicable to all homes with cavity wall insulation, in fact in some cases, having walls filled with those little white beads can drastically warm up a cold home and significantly reduce heating bills, which is good in anyone’s book.

 There are some things you really need to be aware of if you are thinking about having it done, or have had insulation fitted and are now suffering from mould on the walls indoors when you thought those days were over.

-It’s a bit of a paradox really, I mean, surely insulation in your walls is a good thing?
+It’s a bit of a paradox really, surely insulation in your walls is a good thing?

-Even the government get in on the act and offer generous grants to all kinds of homeowners to get walls insulated and stop the waste of carbon and greenhouse gas, so what’s the deal here then?
+Even the government get in on the act and offered generous grants to all kinds of homeowners to get walls insulated and stop the waste of carbon and greenhouse gas, so what’s the deal here then?

 The energy saving trust suggest that with this type of home improvement on your home the average savings for a detached house would be at least £250 a year and a semi, the savings would be £150 a year